 CBAK Power shall pay all other fees due to Juzhong Daxin in accordance with the Letter of Intent.
 According to the Acquisition Agreement, Mr. Ye will first acquire 60% registered equity interests (representing 54.39% of paid-up capital) of Hitrans, free of any encumbrances, from Meidu Graphene.
 Thereafter, CBAK Power will assign RMB118 million (\$18.30 million) of the Hitrans Loan to Mr. Junnan Ye as consideration for the acquisition of 60% registered equity interests (representing 54.39% of paid-up capital) of Hitrans from Mr. Ye (the "Assignment").
 Hitrans shall repay RMB118 million (\$18.27 million) to Mr. Ye in accordance with a separate loan repayment agreement (the "Loan Repayment Agreement") entered into among Mr. Ye, Hitrans, CBAK Power and Mr. Wu in July 2021.
 Under the Loan Repayment Agreement, Hitrans shall repay Mr. Ye at least RMB70 million (\$10.86 million) within two months of obtaining the title to the Assets from New Era and the remaining RMB 48 million (\$7.41 million) by December 31, 2021, with a fixed interest of RMB3.5 million (\$0.54 million) which can be reduced by up to RMB1 million (\$0.15 million) if the loan is settled before its due date.
 CBAK Power provides guarantee to Mr. Ye on Hitrans's repayment obligations under the Loan Repayment Agreement.
 Hitrans shall repay the remaining approximately RMB13 million (\$2.02 million) of the Hitrans Loan to CBAK Power at an interest rate of 6% per annum, maturing in one year from the date of the Assignment.
-As of December 31, 2021, Hitrans has repaid RMB93 million (\$14.6 million) and interest incurred was RMB0.9 million (\$0.11 million) and interest of RMB3.5 million (\$0.54 million) to Mr. Ye (Note 14).
+As of December 31, 2021, Hitrans has repaid RMB93 million (\$14.6 million) and interest incurred was RMB0.9 million (\$0.1 million) recorded as finance cost for the year ended December 31, 2021.
+As of January 29, 2022, Hitrans has repaid all the loan principals of RMB118 million (\$18.3 million) and interests of RMB3.5 million (\$0.54 million) to Mr. Ye (Note 14).